Kopli cemetery: Final burials

 Burials at the cemetery were drastically reduced after Adolf Hitler's forced transfer, under the Molotov–Ribbentrop Pact, of tens of thousands of Baltic Germans from Estonia and Latvia to areas in western Poland in late 1939.

 Burials at the cemetery continued on a much smaller scale until 1944, principally among those Baltic Germans who had refused to leave the region.

 Destruction by Soviet authorities

-Shortly after World War II, during the second occupation of Baltic states, the suburb of Kopli, because of its strategic position as a base for the Red Army on the Gulf of Finland, was turned into a restricted zone for the Soviet military and closed to the public.
+Shortly after World War II, during the second occupation of Baltic states, several Soviet military bases were established in the suburb of Kopli, and the entire area was turned into a restricted zone and closed to the general public.

-Around 1950–1951, the cemetery was entirely flattened by Russian Soviet authorities.
+Around 1950–1951, the cemetery was entirely flattened by Soviet authorities.
 Gravestones were used to build walls along the ports and sidewalks in other parts of the city and no trace of the cemetery was left standing.

 Soviet administration also destroyed two further 17th- and 18th-century cemeteries in the city, in Kalamaja and Mõigu, which belonged to the ethnic Estonian and Baltic German communities.

-In contrast, the Russian Orthodox Cemetery, also established in the 18th century, south of the old town of Tallinn, was left standing.
+In contrast, the Russian Orthodox Cemetery, also established in the 18th century, south of the Tallinn Old Town, was left untouched by the Soviet authorities.